Packing Materials and Cartons

 What sized cartons should I get?

-There are 2 carton sizes we generally use for removals - standard and book cartons.
+There are 2 carton sizes we use for removals - standard and book cartons.

 The standard size cartons are used for most household effects.
 The men prefer everything you can possibly put into a carton, to go into one eg lampshades, quilts, pillows, cushions, smaller boxes (eg holding toasters etc) as well as all household items.